mohan0907/mohan0907/README.md

 - 👋 Hi, I’m mohan patidar
 - 👀 I’m interested in full stack development
-- 🌱 I’m currently learning ruby on rails
+- 🌱 I’m currently working on React jS, Redux, No-Code Technology Like Unqork.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...